Is there going to be a Mamma Mia 3?

 Which cast members could return for Mamma Mia 3?

-Even if James’s idea of a third movie featuring a DNA test actually happens, we know Streep wouldn’t be returning as Donna, but a new film could see Seyfried’s Sophie presenting her three possible fathers with a test.
+If James’s idea of a third movie featuring a DNA test actually happens, then a new film could see Seyfried’s Sophie presenting her three possible fathers with a test.
+It had seemed that we wouldn't see Meryl Streep back, but Craymer has since said she would want her to return and that she had worked out a way for it to happen.
+Intriguing...

-Or if, as Craymer suggested, a third film revolves around Ruby and Fernando’s story, then we can certainly expect to see Cher and Andy Garcia reprising their roles.
+Meanwhile, if, as Craymer previously suggested, a third film revolves around Ruby and Fernando’s story, then we can certainly expect to see Cher and Andy Garcia reprising their roles.

 Watch this space.